Mutestock/cphsoft/dbd/uge05/assignment/README.md

 <br><br>

-Primary crates:
+Primary crates(comparable to packages):

 This project uses the asynchronous run time called Tokio.

 Instead of an ORM framework (Usually Diesel in Rust), this particular project uses SQLx.

-SQLx is a crate (similar to package) which provides asynchronous compile-time checked queries.
+SQLx is a crate which provides asynchronous compile-time checked queries.

 Lastly, the project uses Warp, which is an asynchronous web server framework (equivalent of flask in python).